 5) Reconsider ‘Annual’ displays

-They are expensive, they are labor intensive, they are wasteful and all too often they are just plain kitschy – and not in a good way.
+They are expensive, labor-intensive, wasteful, and all too often just plain kitschy—and not in a good way.

-Phase in some perennials and have your plant care company learn how to take care of them (and I mean fine gardening here, not your average mow and blow service).
-I know this is a tall order but the average perennial cost the same to install, and perhaps only 2 -3 times more than the same sized annual, which means that if you are making seasonal annual displays, you will start seeing a return on your investment in the first year.
-Go on re-design it!
+Phase in some perennials and have your plant care company learn how to care for them (and I mean fine gardening here, not your average mow-and-blow service).
+I know this is a tall order, but the average perennial costs the same to install and perhaps only 2 -3 times more than the same-sized annual.
+This means that if you are making seasonal or annual displays, you will start seeing a return on your investment in the first year.
+Go on, re-design it!

 Check out this stunning mix of annuals and perennials at the Montreal Botanic Garden.